 The Distinguished Visitors-in-Residence program brings prominent individuals to campus, either academic or non-academic, for short-term residential visits typically between one to two weeks in length.
 The purpose of the Distinguished Visitors-in-Residence program is to enrich the liberal arts, residential experience by strengthening the intellectual community of the College.
-The program encourages close consideration of the work of noteworthy scholars, artists and public intellectuals.
-Our hope is that the program provides opportunities to explore the achievements and commitments of our guests as well as their distinguished scholarly, artistic and public service careers.
+It provides an opportunity for deeper interaction with individuals than a single public event may provide, but who would be unable to commit to a term-long visit.
+Visitors may come from business, professional, public service, or other fields, as well as from academic and artistic fields.
+Our hope is that the program provides opportunities to explore the achievements and commitments of our guests as well as their distinguished careers.
+Distinguished Visitors-in-Residence may be hosted by departments, interdisciplinary programs, faculty/staff groups involved in campus initiatives , or ad hoc groups of faculty with common interests.

 Following are examples of Distinguished Visitors-in-Residence: